PNL vs NCT Dream11 Team Hints, ECS T10 - Cyprus

 PNL vs NCT Dream11 Team Hints

-PNL vs NCT Dream11 ECS T10 League 2020 Cyprus: Captain And Vice-Captain, Fantasy Cricket Tips Punjab Lions vs Nicosia Tigers at 5:30 PM IST July 22: Two matches have concluded so far.
-In the first game, Punjab Lions beat Amdocs by eight wickets while in the next, Nicosia Tigers lost to Cyprus Moufflons by seven runs.
-Also Read - AMD vs CYM Dream11 Team Cricket Hints, ECS T10 - Cyprus: Captain And Vice-Captain, Fantasy Playing Tips Amdocs vs Cyprus Moufflons, Match 15 in Ypsonas Cricket Ground at 7:30 PM IST Wednesday July 22
+PNL vs NCT Dream11 ECS T10 League 2020 Cyprus: Captain And Vice-Captain, Fantasy Cricket Tips Punjab Lions vs Nicosia Tigers at 1:30 PM IST July 23: The penultimate day of the competition has arrived.
+We have five more matches to look forward to for today.
+On the third day, Punjab Lions and Cyprus Moufflons played three matches each.
+Punjab recorded wins in all their three games while Moufflons won two and lost one.
+Admocs played two matches and lost both while Nicosia Tigers lost both their matches.
+Also Read - AMD vs PNL Dream11 Team Cricket Hints, ECS T10 - Cyprus: Captain And Vice-Captain, Fantasy Playing Tips Amdocs vs Punjab Lions, Match 16 in Ypsonas Cricket Ground at 11:30 AM IST Thursday July 23

-We are through with two days of action-packed contests of ECS Cyprus T10 League.
-So far 10 matches have been played.
-On the second day, Nicosia Tigers played three matches – lost two and won one of them.
-Admocs played two matches and won both while Limassol won one and lost one.
-Punjab won the only match they played on Tuesday while Moufflons won one and lost one.
-Also Read - RSLC vs SPKC Dream11 Team Prediction Major League Soccer 2020: Captain, Vice-captain And Fantasy Tips For Today's FC Real Salt Lake vs Sporting KC Football Match Predicted XIs at Rio Tinto Stadium 6.30 PM IST

 Muhammad Husain, Chairman of the Cyprus Cricket Association, said: ” We are excited to continue our long-term collaboration with the European Cricket Network.
 We fully expect a week of fiercely contested T10 games between five motivated teams.”